saadpocalypse/Passion-Projects/Zipf's Law/Zipf's Law.md

 ## Output
 The graph I receive in the output is attached below, feel free to modify the code to read whatever text file you want.
-The top twenty words I receive are:
+The top twenty words I received are:
 * a
 * the
 * you